 Advancement to candidacy is the next step after achieving classified status and confers the equivalent of catalog rights on graduate students.
 Advancement to candidacy also signifies approval of a plan of study by the student's major department and college or, in the case of an Interdisciplinary Studies graduate student, approval by the Director of the Interdisciplinary Studies Program.
 The prerequisites to advancement to candidacy are:

-CSULB will advance to candidacy all graduate students when the above requirements have been successfully completed.
-In most instances, advancement to candidacy should occur no later than the end of the second semester of matriculation and must occur no later than one semester or session prior to the semester or session in which the student expects to graduate.
-It must occur prior to a student filing a request to graduate with Enrollment Services.
-Normally, a student is eligible and should file for advancement to candidacy for the semester immediately after fulfilling the requirements for advancement to candidacy listed above.
-All students must consult with their graduate advisor regarding advancement to candidacy as well as to determine any departmental requirements to graduate from CSULB.
+All graduate students are required to advance to candidacy when the above prerequisites have been successfully completed.
+Advancement to candidacy is to occur at least one semester or summer session prior to the semester (session) in which the student expects to graduate.
+It must occur prior to a student filing the Request to Graduate form with the Office of Enrollment Services.
+Filing deadlines are the same as for baccalaureate degree candidates.
+A student must be enrolled in the semester or summer session in which advancement to candidacy takes place.
+All students must consult with their graduate advisor regarding advancement to candidacy and to determine any departmental requirements to graduate from the University.

-A student entering military service after having been admitted to candidacy for an advanced degree will be considered as not having withdrawn from candidacy, provided that the student is enlisted or called to active duty during a semester in which he/she is enrolled or not more than one semester thereafter and then enrolls in courses toward her/his degree within one calendar year of the date of her/his release from service.
+A student entering military service after having been advanced to candidacy will not be considered as having withdrawn from candidacy, provided that the student is inducted, enlisted, or called to active duty during a semester in which enrolled or not more than one semester thereafter, and provided that the student enrolls for work toward a degree within one calendar year of the date of release from service.